...

 Protect the Workpiece from Deformation

-Deformation is one of the reasons why stainless steel CNC machining can be challenging.
+Deformation is one of the reasons why CNC machining stainless steel can be challenging.
 Factors such as incompatible speeds, feed rate, and chosen cutting tools can deform a workpiece.
 Hence, experts advise minimizing cutting force because high cutting forces contribute to workpiece deflection.
 Similarly, use secure and stable work-holding tools to prevent chattering or vibration, which can influence the surface finish or tool life.

 Choose Special End Mills and Drills